 Does the system of public interest commitments work for this purpose?

 Is a better Specification 13 the way to solve “intended use” question?

+How could "intended use" obligations be enforced against third parties not party of the ICANN contracts, such as registrants or other users of second and third level domains?

 3.4 One TLD, Multiple Uses?